Soroushnk/Astro/README.md

 - **Config Wiregaurd**
 ## Requirement
-You just need an ubuntu 20.02 on a VPS. easy !! you can test it on other OS's like debian.
+You just need an ubuntu 20.02 on a VPS. easy !!

+you can test it on other OS's like debian.

 ## 🛠️ Installation Steps
-You can simply run code bu using code below
+1. You can simply run code bu using code below

 ```bash
 bash <(curl -Ls https://raw.githubusercontent.com/Soroushnk/Astro/main/Astro.sh)
 ```
-Or:
+2. Or :

-First you should download the script usingone of the codes  below :
+  1. First you should download the script usingone of the codes  below :

-a -
+    a.
 ```bash
 wget https://raw.githubusercontent.com/Soroushnk/Astro/main/Astro.sh

 ```
+    b.

-b -(this will download the hole repository)
+(this will download the hole repository)
 ```bash
 git clone https://github.com/Soroushnk/Astro.git
 cd Astro
 ```
-then you should make the file runable by using code below
+  2. then you should make the file runable by using code below

 ```bash
 chmod +x Astro.sh
 ```
-then you should run the bash with one of the codes below
+  3. then you should run the bash with one of the codes below

 ```bash
 ./Astro.sh
 ```
-or
+   b. or :

 ```bash
 bash Astro.sh
 ```
-If you have any error running the file just run the code below
+  4. If you have any error running the file just run the code below
 ```bash
 sed -i -e 's/\r$//' Astro.sh
 ./Astro.sh